The Best Car Insurance in West Virginia for 2022

-USAA also offers policyholders an array of attractive coverages and discounts, such as:
+USAA offers policyholders an array of attractive coverages and discounts, such as:

-- Accident forgiveness coverage - This coverage ensures your first at-fault accident does not affect your premiums.
-You can earn this coverage by remaining accident-free for five years or add it to your policy.
+- Accident Forgiveness: This coverage ensures your first at-fault accident does not affect your premiums.
+You can earn this coverage by remaining accident-free for five years or, in rare cases, by adding it to your policy.

-- Roadside assistance coverage - In case you need to tow or unlock your vehicle, USAA’s additional roadside assistance coverage can help you in a pinch.
+- Roadside Assistance: If you need to tow or unlock your vehicle, USAA’s additional roadside assistance coverage can help you in a pinch.

-- New vehicle discount - Get a discount if your car is less than three years old.
+- New Vehicle Discount: You can get a discount if your car is less than three years old.

-- Legacy discount - If you’re under 25 and you were previously part of a family member’s USAA policy and want to purchase your own, you get a discount for being a legacy.
+- Legacy Discount: If you’re under 25 and were previously part of a family member’s USAA policy and want to purchase your own, you’re eligible for a discount by being a legacy member.

 Best Car Insurance in West Virginia for Those With New Cars

-If your car is declared a total loss, new car replacement coverage pays for the value of a new vehicle of the same make and model, while better car replacement pays for a newer model.
-Adding this coverage can increase your premiums, but it’s worth it if you're insuring a brand new vehicle.
+If your car is declared a total loss, new car replacement coverage pays for the value of a new vehicle of the same make and model, whereas better car replacement pays for a newer model.
+Adding this coverage can increase your premiums, but it’s worth it if you insure a new vehicle.

 MoneyGeek’s Pick: Allstate